-- 2.19 The National Planning Policy Framework23 (NPPF) set out the Government's planning policies and how these are expected to be applied.
+- 2.20 The National Planning Policy Framework22 (NPPF) set out the Government's planning policies and how these are expected to be applied.
 Further guidance is provided in the National Planning Practice Guidance (NPPG).
-Promoting sustainable transport is one of the twelve core principles set out in the NPPF which should underpin both plan making and decision taking. - 2.20 The NPPF, at paragraph 30, states that encouragement should be given to solutions which support reductions in greenhouse gas emissions and reduce congestion.
-It requires Local Planning Authorities (LPAs) in preparing Local Plans to support a pattern of development which, where reasonable to do so, facilitates the use of sustainable modes of transport. - 2.21 Transport routes don't stop at local authority boundaries.
+Promoting sustainable transport is one of the twelve core principles set out in the NPPF which should underpin both plan making and decision taking.
+Transport policies have an important role to play in facilitating sustainable development but also in contributing to wider sustainability and health objectives. - 2.21 The NPPF23 requires Local Plans to support a pattern of development which, where reasonable to do so, facilitates the use of sustainable modes of transport.
+Encouragement should also be given to solutions which support reductions in greenhouse gas emissions and reduce congestion. - 2.22 Transport routes don't stop at local authority boundaries.
 It is important therefore, that LPAs should work together to develop strategies for the provision of viable infrastructure necessary to support sustainable development including large scale facilities such as rail freight interchanges.
-(NPPF, Paragraph 31).
+(NPPF, Paragraph 31). - 2.23 Where developments will generate significant amounts of movement they are required to be supported by a Transport Statement or Transport Assessment.
+Local Plans and decision making should take account of whether: - The opportunities for sustainable transport modes have been taken up depending on the nature and location of the site, to reduce the need for major transport infrastructure ; - Safe and suitable access to the site can be achieved for all people; and

-23 National Planning Policy Framework (NPPF), DCLG, 2012
+22 National Planning Policy Framework (NPPF), DCLG, 2012